| Other San Antonio Area Roads

 expressway between the existing lanes (similar to Wurzbach Parkway),

 are no plans for that at this time.
-However, a short "stub" will be
+However, a short "stub" was built

-left at the western end of the new overpass for a future connection.
+at the western end of the new overpass for a future continuation of the

 - Are there any plans to extend SH